irl-os/chainforge/README.md

-A fun name for the project could be **ChainForge**—a nod to forging unique blockchain addresses with specified patterns!

-Here's a sample `README.md` file for the project.

----

 # ChainForge 🔗🔥

 **ChainForge** is an open-source command-line tool to generate blockchain addresses with customizable prefixes or suffixes.
 Perfect for those who want personalized wallet addresses for different blockchains!
 Currently, **Solana** is supported, with placeholders for **Bitcoin SV (BSV)**, **Fractal Bitcoin (fBTC)**, and **Bitcoin Cash (BCH)**.